 Proposals are submitted online at https://projects.sare.org.
-To strengthen your submission, check the information located in the Proposal Preparation Documents section of the Western SARE website.
-To ensure your submission is complete, please review the submission checklist at the end of this Call of Proposal, on page 18.
+To strengthen your submission, check the information located in the Proposal Preparation Documents on the Western SARE website.
+To ensure your submission is complete, please review the submission checklist at the end of this Call of Proposal, on page 15.